 - Stage One.
 In this stage, the tumor might not even be visible.
 It is rare for mesothelioma to be detected at this stage due to a lack of symptoms and the small size of the tumor.
 Early mesothelioma may be detected by accident during imaging for another condition.
 At this stage, a patient can receive aggressive treatment;

 - Stage Two.
 By stage two, the tumor is visible and the patient is experiencing symptoms like weight loss and chest pain.
 Aggressive treatment is still possible;

 - Stage Three.
-By stage three, the cancer has spread beyond its initial point.
+By stage three, cancer has spread beyond its initial point.
 Treatment is still possible, but it does not have the same likelihood of success as in earlier stages.
 Treatments may be used in conjunction with palliative care; and

 - Stage Four.
 By stage four, palliative care is the patient’s only option.
-In this stage, the cancer has spread far beyond its original point and the patient may be experiencing severe symptoms.
+In this stage, cancer has spread far beyond its original point and the patient may be experiencing severe symptoms.

 Aggressive treatment options include any type of treatment designed to slow the spread of cancer cells in the patient’s body and achieve remission.
 Treatments for mesothelioma include surgery, radiation therapy, and chemotherapy.
 Often, patients receive a combination of these treatment methods when they undergo care.

 Palliative treatment is treatment meant to treat symptoms and improve the patient’s quality of life.
 When a patient has reached stage four and other treatments would no longer be effective, the patient’s doctor might recommend palliative care.
 Certain types of treatment, such as chemotherapy and surgery, can also be used as palliative approaches to treating mesothelioma.
 Other treatment types, like oxygen therapy, may also be used to relieve the patient’s pain.